DavidVFitzGerald/trade-flows-analysis/README.md

 ```
 rm terraform_1.11.4_linux_amd64.zip
 ```
-Add bin folder to the PATH variable so that terraform is visible from any directory.
+Add the bin folder to the PATH variable so that terraform is visible from any directory.
 Edit the .bashrc file to add the following line at the end:
 ```
 export PATH="${HOME}/bin:${PATH}"
 ```
 In the terraform/variables.tf file, edit the variables "credentials", "project", "region" and "location" to adapt them to your Google Cloud project.

 To make it possible to launch a cluster with terraform, the service account used for authenticating to google cloud will need to be granted permission to act upon the service account of compute engine.
-Go to the service accounts page in google cloud platform, click on the account of the compute engine, go to the Permissions tab, select the compute engine service account and click on the Grant access button.
-Under Add principals, type the name of the service account created for the project (i.e. the one used for authenticating the VM to google cloud).
-As role, add "Service Account User".
-Click save.
+1. Go to the service accounts page in google cloud platform
+2. Click on the account of the compute engine
+3. Go to the Permissions tab, select the compute engine service account and click on the Grant access button.
+4. Under Add principals, type the name of the service account created for the project (i.e. the one used for authenticating the VM to google cloud).
+5. As role, add "Service Account User".
+6. Click save.

 ### Google Cloud Authentication
 In the root directory, create a directory named ".gc" and save in there the service account credentials json file that you created when creating the service account (in the Google Cloud Platform setup).